 Did I mention it’s easy?
 You can totally make this beef and mushroom soup on a weeknight, should you choose, because half of the “cooking time” is pretty much unattended / no interference necessary.
 Or, even better, make this at the weekend so you have it to come home to during the week.
 It’s warming and comforting without being heavy.
 Plus, it’s a great way to stretch out a pound of grassfed beef into something more substantial.
 I just don’t tell Mr Meatified that there’s pumpkin in it.
 Shhh, it can be our little secret.

-- Add half the coconut oil to a pan / dutch oven large enough to make your soup in.
+- Add half the oil to a pan / dutch oven large enough to make your soup in.
 At medium heat, brown the ground beef.
 Once cooked through, set the beef aside.